ferranfg/mpl-publisher/readme.txt

 For now, these are the current features:

 - Select chapters (posts) to include in your eBook.
-- Set basic information about your book: Authors, ISBN, Publisher, Book Cover.
+- Set basic information about your book: Title, Description, Authors, ISBN, Publisher, Book Cover.
 - Download your eBook as EPUB2.0 or EPUB3.0
 - Basic filter and sort your chapters individually.